The following section provides a glossary of the main components and concepts involved in a Tanzu Community Edition deployment.

 Unmanaged Cluster ¶

 Unmanaged clusters offer Tanzu environments for development and experimentation.
-By default, they run locally via kind with Tanzu components installed atop.
+By default, they run locally via kind (default) or minikube with Tanzu components installed atop.
 An unmanaged cluster offers a single node, local workstation cluster suitable for a development/test environment.
 It requires minimal local resources and is fast to deploy.
 It provides support for running multiple clusters.

 Vendir is a Carvel tool used in the package creation process.
 Use vendir to synchronize the contents of remote data sources into a consistent local directory.
 Use a YAML file to define the remote data location and how you want to structure that data locally.
 Vendir will copy the data locally so that you can operate on it.
 For example, you can indicate in a YAML file that you want to retrieve the manifest for cert-manager v1.5.3 in GitHub, and put it in a local